farazfazli/shownow/README.md

 Put your latest project onto the internet in seconds.

-For a free account at shownow.ml send an email to me at [farazfazli@gmail.com](mailto:farazfazli@gmail.com)
+For a free reverse SSH account and subdomain at shownow.ml or shownow.cf send an email to me at [farazfazli@gmail.com](mailto:farazfazli@gmail.com).